 Stop!
 If you haven’t been accepted into Amazon’s Brand Registry program first, please learn how before attempting to build Sponsored Brand Ads.

-Keywords and Ad Copy
+Amazon Keywords and Ad Copy

-- Generic product keywords (mid-funnel)
+- Generic product keywords (top of funnel, or TOFU)

-Some other approaches may be to bid for your competitor’s keywords or complimentary product keywords.
-When I search for something like “North Face jackets”, I see a lot of advertisements from competitors trying to sway my attention away from what I originally searched for.
 If you were to search for a highly accessorized product like a camera, you may see advertisements for camera bags, lights, stands, etc. These are just some of the keyword strategies you can use and see what works best.

 Whatever your keywords are, your ad copy should match the keywords that are most important for finding your product.
 This is one of the few times Amazon allows you to be creative with your ads.
 Take advantage of it and write something to truly capture a potential customer’s attention.

-Sponsored Brand Ads vs. Sponsored Product Ads
+What's the Difference Between Amazon Sponsored Brand Ads and Sponsored Product Ads?

 In Amazon PPC, Sponsored Brand Ads and Sponsored Product Ads are very similar to each other in terms of placement and what you’re trying to communicate to the shopper.
 A major difference is that Sponsored Brand Ads can only be set up in manual campaigns.
-I have discussed the differences between manual vs. automatic campaigns before, but for the sake of time, here’s an infographic highlighting the differences.

 Plus, you can use the power of your Sponsored Products auto campaigns to beef up your Sponsored Brands.
 While you’re doing your RPSB keyword research in Sponsored Products, you can peel and stick your best-converting search terms into a Sponsored Brands campaign.